 Here is some context for Genesis 11:1-9.

 In our previous lesson, we saw Noah and his family leave the ark, and the first thing they did was build an altar to worship God.
 God blessed Noah and his sons and gave them a command: "Be fruitful and increase in number and fill the earth."
 This was an essential command because currently there were only 8 people on the face of the whole earth.

-Noah and his descendants do OK with the first part of God's command.
-They increased in number, as is discussed in Genesis 10.
+in number, as is discussed in Genesis 10.
 But they didn't do so well with the second part of God's command.
 They decided that they didn't want to be scattered over the face of the whole earth, so they planned to build a tower to the heavens.
 This is where today's story in Genesis begins.
 What are your thoughts about the context?
-Discuss the context as a group.
 Write some key points here.
 Read the passage again.
 Use a different Bible version if you have one available.
-Have someone summarize the passage in their own words, and use this space to record that summary.

-Look closely at the passage and answer the following questions as a group.
-Write notes in the space provided.
+Then summarize the passage in your own words.
+Look closely at the passage and answer the following questions.
 What does the passage say about God?